 Previous to joining Equality Florida, Ian also taught for several years in a Title 1 elementary school in Jacksonville, Florida as a 5th grade science/health teacher.
 In his classroom, he was dedicated to creating an inclusive environment for all students, while practicing culturally responsive pedagogy.

 Ian is a graduate of the University of Florida where he received a Bachelor’s of Science in Sustainability and the Built Environment and is currently pursuing his Master’s degree in Urban and Regional Planning.

-Esmé (“Ez”) Rodríguez is the Pinellas Safe And Healthy Schools Coordinator and a transplant to Florida after 18 years in beautiful and snowy Minneapolis, MN.
+Esmé (“Ez”) Rodríguez is the Statewide Safe & Healthy Schools Senior Manager and a transplant to Florida after 18 years in beautiful and snowy Minneapolis, MN.
 They are committed to working with administrators, teachers, parents, and school board members to ensure the creation of safe and healthy school environments in which LGBTQ+ and all students can thrive and strive to reach their full potential as whole, authentic individuals.